Azure/remote-monitoring-services-java/docs/LOCAL_DEPLOYMENT.md

 1) Globally on your machine so as to be accessible by the IDE.
 OR
 2) In "Edit configurations" vizard of the Intellji IDE.

+**Please Note:**
-*Although not recommended, environment variables can also be set in application.conf file present under webservice package for each of the microservices.*
+1) *Although not recommended, environment variables can also be set in appsettings.ini file present under WebService folder for each of the microservices.*
+2) *Build tasks depend upon env variables.
+If env variables are being set in IDE configurations OR in appsettings file, the tasks may not work.
+You will have to build services separately by settings env variables.*

 ### Walk through for importing new Solution in IDE
 ##### Intellji